Humanitarianism

 imperialism and neo-colonialism, gender and class relations, and humanitarian agencies.
 A practitioner is known as a humanitarian.

 While humanitarianism on a local and national level can be traced far back in history, scholars of international politics tend to identify the advent of global humanitarian impulses to the 19th century.
-The creation of the International Red Cross in 1863 is considered a key juncture in global humanitarianism.
+The founding of the International Red Cross and Red Crescent Movement from 1863 is considered a key juncture in global humanitarianism.
 The scope of humanitarianism has expanded over time alongside shifting perceptions of who counts as "human" and whose lives are worth saving.

-A universal doctrine
+History

 Any insult or oppression of a man because he belongs to another race, another language or another social class than me, I regard as barbaric.
 L. L. Zamenhof on Homaranismo.

 Scholars have generally observed that humanitarianism has increased in scope over time, as individuals and groups have expanded their definition of human life to groups beyond their immediate environment.
 Humanitarian governance has become increasingly complex and institutionalized over time.

 Jean Pictet, in his "The Fundamental Principles of the Red Cross: Commentary", argues for the universal characteristics of humanitarianism:

 The wellspring of the principle of humanity is in the essence of social morality which can be summed up in a single sentence, Whatsoever ye would that men should do to you, do ye even so to them.
 This fundamental precept can be found, in almost identical form, in all the great religions, Brahminism, Buddhism, Christianity, Confucianism, Islam, Judaism and Taoism.
 It is also the golden rule of the positivists, who do not commit themselves to any religion but only to the data of experience, in the name of reason alone.
 It is indeed not at all necessary to resort to affective or transcendental concepts to recognize the advantage for men to work together to improve their lot.